asvid/asvid.github.io/about.md

 ---

 I'm Android developer at [Payworks][p], but I used to do web development.
-I'm clean code fan interested in software architecture, design patterns and devops culture, I really like automating stuff.
+I'm clean code fan interested in software architecture, design patterns and devops culture, I really like automating stuff (I'm lazy in positive sense).

 In my spare time, I try not to forget how to play guitar, read books, watch really bad movies, or make my own Android apps - usually as sandboxes to check new libraries or approaches.
 I also like wasting time on computer games :)